viaminds/cordova-plugin-stepcounter/README.md

 ## Known Issues

+No issues found for the moment, you can check the todo list below for enhancement that are waiting

+## Changes in 0.0.6

+The getStepCount method now returns the nb steps since START command has been called.
+When calling START, count go back to 0.

- - The master count (getStepCount) should return the nb steps since START command has been sent, Todat : if service is killed it might restart to 0.
+Fixed :  The master count (getStepCount) should return the nb steps since START command has been sent, Todat : if service is killed it might restart to 0.

 ## Changes in 0.0.5

 The "isEnabled" Property is now an app preference so the service and boot handler can use it even if app is killed.